 The point that sets this gimbal apart from the competition is the price.
-At $99.00, it really is the cheapest 3-axis smartphone gimbal on the market.
+At Check on Amazon, it really is the cheapest 3-axis smartphone gimbal on the market.
 It’s closest competitor, the DJI Osmo Mobile is over twice the price, but with a considerably higher build quality.

 In summary, if you are on a budget, or just starting out making movies with your smartphone, especially vloggers or people who want to capture some quick but professional looking shots, the Smooth Q seems to be a good and affordable choice when it comes to mobile filmmaking.
 However, if you can afford it, or will be using the gimbal frequently, then spending the money on a higher quality 3-axis smartphone gimbal like the DJI Osmo Mobile will make more sense in the long run.

 Current Price on Amazon US: Check on Amazon